 5. OPERATION AND TESTING

 OPERATION: The alarm is operating once it is activated and testing is complete.
-When products of combustion are sensed, the unit sounds a loud 85db pulsating alarm until the air is cleared.
+When products of combustion are sensed, or CO is detected the unit sounds a loud 85db pulsating alarm until the air is cleared.